 PCS is like a thief in the night, stealthily stealing away the well-being of anyone who may have had a blow to the head at some point, and perhaps not even giving it that much importance.
 It’s symptoms can include:

 - Sensitivity to noise and light

 - Slowed reaction time

-At the Magaziner Center, we treat PCS by healing the cause of the symptoms.
-Dr. Greenberg, who successfully treated his own PCS and injuries using prolotherapy, and Dr. Magaziner have had an extremely high success rate treating PCS with prolotherapy.
+At the Magaziner Center, we treat PCS by addressing the cause of the symptoms, our key treatment being the use of prolotherapy.
+We have an extremely high success rate treating PCS with prolotherapy.

 In fact, many of the PCS patients who come to our facility have exhausted the realm of conventional medical treatment, after having been examined by neurologists, therapists, and surgeons, treated with antidepressants, anti-anxiety medication, pain medication and sleeping medication.
 They have been very pleased to finally get real relief from this insidious condition.Learn more about prolotherapy